hrtywhy/hrtywhy.github.io/_posts/2024-02-01-unveiling-smokeloader-with-procmon.markdown

 After asking ChatGPT here are the results, namely the powershell command used to call to a specific URL using IEX Invoke-Expression.
 For the intended URL we can check on virustotal detected by several security vendors as a [malicious URL](https://www.virustotal.com/gui/domain/americanocoffea.ru) affiliated with smokeloader

 ![VT](/images/vt.png)

+A malicious domain has now been identified and can be used as an IOC.
+But there is no information on the malware that may be downloaded.